JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 v1.8 introduced the ability to specify a path to either a file or directory for coverage to be tracked in via `--code-coverage=@path`, and v1.9 makes that the default for `Pkg.test(coverage=true)` (and thus used by `julia-runtest` by default).

 This change means often a lot less code needs to be tracked, and in cases where code from dependencies fall in tight loops this can heavily speed up the test suite.
-In one example Octivarian.jl tests with coverage enabled went from >2hrs to ~6 minutes.
+In one example Octavian.jl tests with coverage enabled went from >2hrs to ~6 minutes.

 ## LLVM Update to v14